nbarikipoulos/poppy-robot-core/doc/api.md

 <a name="new_module_poppy-robot-core..RawMotorRequest_new"></a>

 #### new RawMotorRequest(motor, requestHandler)
-Instantiate a new raw motor object.
+Create a new raw motor object.

 | Param | Type | Description |